Running PHP on macOS

 And that should resolve the problem.

-I’m just looking for as few extra things I need to remember to do, which is why I use MAMP in the first place.
+I’m just looking for a few extra things I need to remember to do, which is why I use MAMP in the first place.

 What had happened was